Sustainable Development Goal 16: Target 16.9: Provide universal legal identity

 The full text of Target 16.9: "By 2030, provide legal identity for all, including birth registration."
 It has one indicator:

 Indicator 16.9.1 is the "Proportion of children under 5 years of age whose births have been registered with a civil authority, by age".

 Different businesses are evaluating the addition of target 16.9 according to their priorities, categories include child protection, economic development, national security, social protection, public health, and so forth.
 Individuals without proof of legal identity, primarily women and the less fortunate are excluded from the economy.

 Target 16.9 overlaps with other SDG targets.
 For instance, Target 1.3 which implements social protection systems can not be nationally addressed without the vulnerable being able to identify themselves.
 This is also affiliated with SDG 3 in terms of healthcare and SDG 4 in terms of education.
 A lack of legal identity can prevent numerous measures that are put in effect to benefit individuals who require it most, creating higher rates of inequality.
-With more than a quarter of children under 5 unregistered worldwide as of 2015, about 1 in 5 countries will need to accelerate progress to achieve universal birth registration by 2030.
+More than a quarter of children under 5 were unregistered worldwide as of 2015.

+People in high-income countries experience a lower prevalence of bribery when using public services compared to those in low-income countries.